onecommons/unfurl/docs/guide.md

 There are 3 instances that are always implicitly imported even if they are not declared:

-* The `local` instance that represents the machine Unfurl is currently executing on.
+* The `localhost` instance that represents the machine Unfurl is currently executing on.
 This instance is accessed through the `ORCHESTRATOR` keyword in TOSCA and is defined in the home manifest that resides in your Unfurl home folder.

 * The `local` and `secret` instances are for representing properties that may be specific to the local environment that the manifest is running in and are declared in the local configuration file.
 All `secret` attribute values are treated as `sensitive` and redacted when necessary.
 These instances can be accessed through the `local` and `secret` expression functions (which are just shorthands for the `external` function).